-Reader question: “I keep hearing about conventional mortgage loans for home buyers, and how they are harder to get than an FHA loan (for some reason).
+Reader question: “I keep hearing about ‘conventional’ mortgage loans and how they are harder to obtain, when compared to the FHA program.
 What are the main differences between FHA and conventional home loans?
-And why would one be harder to obtain than the other, if in fact that’s true?”
+And why would one be harder to get than the other?”

 - A conventional mortgage product is originated in the private sector, and is not insured by the government.

 - An FHA loan is also originated in the private sector, but it gets insured by the government through the Federal Housing Administration.

 A conventional mortgage loan can also be insured.
-But in this case, the coverage comes from a third-party insurance company within the private sector.
+But in this case, the coverage comes from a third-party insurance company operating within the private sector.
 It does not come from the government.
 That’s why it’s called private mortgage insurance, or PMI.

-That’s the main difference between FHA and conventional home loans.
+We’ve covered the main difference between FHA and conventional home loans.
 It has to do with the government-provided insurance.
-Here is some additional, in-depth information you might find helpful.
+Here is some additional information you might find helpful.

 Regardless of whether you apply for a conventional or an FHA-insured loan, you will apply through a mortgage lender that operates in the private sector.
 That’s where the money comes from.
 So you will have to meet the lender’s minimum guidelines for approval, and you’ll have to clear their underwriting process.

-The difference with the FHA program (and it’s a big difference) is that you have to meet two sets of qualification criteria.
+The difference with the FHA program is that you have to meet two sets of qualification criteria.
 You have to meet the lender’s criteria, as well as the government’s.
 The program is managed by the Department of Housing and Urban Development, or HUD, which is part of the federal government.
 And they have their own specific requirements and guidelines for borrowers.

 You might think it would be harder to get an FHA loan (compared to conventional financing) because of this “two-tiered” qualification system.
-But the opposite is true.
+But the opposite is often true.
 Generally speaking, it’s easier for borrowers to qualify for an FHA-insured home loan.